Dyvinia/YouTubeStuff/README.md

 # YouTubeStuff

-Made my own Youtube/Twitter/Reddit downloader for learning purposes, theres likely better apps out there
+Made my own Youtube/Twitter/Reddit downloader for fun/learning, there are likely better apps out there